nathanstork/derivative-calculator/README.md

 # Derivative Calculator
-A simple Java program that calculator the derivative of a given function
+A simple Java program that calculates the derivative of a given function.
 ## What I learned:
 * Everything about Lists and ArrayLists
 * How to loop through user input